All Episodes

 He was very explicit about it, and we can get it done in his name.

-And so let me show you the go ahead.
+And so let me show you the—go ahead.

-But I want to reiterate that responding to trolls, be they people or not, online, does not make sense.
+Just before you do, I think you've made it very clear, but I want to reiterate that responding to trolls, be they people or not, online, does not make sense.

-You have the reasons that you have laid out to want to share your exchange uh with Charlie on the subject of the mRNA shots.
+You have the reasons that you have laid out to want to share your exchange with Charlie on the subject of the mRNA shots.

-Uh but part of why we are in the madness that we are in is that people respond to bad faith actors, and it can be impossible to tell a bad faith actor from a good faith actor.
+But part of why we are in the madness that we are in is that people respond to bad faith actors.

-And so people feel honor bound to respond to all of them, unless lest they miss some of the good faith ones.
+And so people feel honor bound to respond to all of them, lest they miss some of the good faith ones.

-Because I don't know if the people who pushed back on me are real people.
+Okay, but I'm going to push back slightly here because I don't know if the people who pushed back on me are real people.

 I never do.